 NIJAC is now an appointing body with a say over the judicial complement and determining certain elements (non-financial) of some Terms and Conditions.

 Our sponsoring department is The Executive Office (TEO), previously the Office of the First Minister and Deputy First Minister (OFMDFM) whose role is one of oversight and ensuring accountability for our governance and finance arrangements.

 The Commission comprises of 13 members drawn from the judiciary, legal profession and other backgrounds.
-The Chairman is the Lord Chief Justice of Northern Ireland, Sir Declan Morgan.
+The Chair is the Lady Chief Justice of Northern Ireland, The Honourable Dame Siobhan Keegan.

 Three standing committees have been established to deliver on NIJAC’s commitments:

 - Policy Committee

 The Commissioners are supported by 12 members of staff, headed by Tonya McCormac, Chief Executive.